InspectProInspectPro

 • Tertiary qualifications in building science, construction management, or a related field

-Some inspectors also hold additional credentials in areas like moisture testing, thermal imaging, or asbestos assessment.
+Some inspectors hold additional credentials in moisture testing, thermal imaging, or asbestos assessment.
 These add value when the property requires specialist investigation.

 Professional indemnity insurance